doublesecretagency/craft-googlemaps/docs/models/visitor-model.md

 $visitor = GoogleMapsPlugin::$plugin->geolocation->getVisitor();
 ```

-In all cases, `visitor` will be a Geolocation Model.
+In all cases, `visitor` will be a Visitor Model.

 ::: warning ADDITIONAL PROPERTIES AND METHODS
-The Geolocation Model is an extension of the [Location Model](/models/location-model/).
+The Visitor Model is an extension of the [Location Model](/models/location-model/).
 It contains all properties and methods of the Location Model, plus the properties and methods shown below.

 You can access `lat` and `lng` just as easily as `service` or `ip`.
 :::